udevbe/greenfield/compositor-proxy/README.md

 - `yarn generate`
 - `yarn build:native`
 - `cp dist/encoding/proxy-encoding-addon.node src/encoding/proxy-encoding-addon.node`
+- `cp dist/proxy-poll-addon.node src/proxy-poll-addon.node`

 and finally
 - `yarn start`

 You should now see something that says `Compositor proxy started.
 Listening on port 8081`.
 You can also adjust some things in `src/config.yaml`.

+> **_NOTE:_**  Firefox needs to be at least at version 113 and `dom.workers.modules.enabled` preference needs to be set to true.
+To change preferences in Firefox, visit `about:config`.

 ## Production build